Negligence and the 'Reasonable Person'

 Negligence, the Reasonable Person, and Injury Claims

-The so-called reasonable person in the law of negligence is a creation of legal fiction.
-Such a "person" is really an ideal, focusing on how a typical person, with ordinary prudence, would act in certain circumstances.
-The test as to whether a person has acted as a reasonable person is an objective one, and so it doesn't take into account the specific abilities of a defendant.
-Thus, even a person who has low intelligence or is chronically careless is held to the same standard as a more careful person or a person of higher intelligence.
+The so-called "reasonable" person in personal injury law focuses on how a typical person, with ordinary prudence, would act in certain circumstances.
+The test as to whether an individual has acted as a reasonable person under this area of law is an objective one.
+It doesn't take into account the specific abilities of a defendant.
+Thus, even a person who has low intelligence or is chronically careless is held to the same reasonable care standard as a more careful person or a person of higher intelligence.

 A jury generally decides whether a defendant has acted as a reasonable person would have acted, in addition to the other elements of a negligence case.
-In making this decision, the jury generally considers the defendant's conduct in light of what the defendant actually knows, has experienced, or has perceived.
+In making this decision during a personal injury lawsuit, the jury generally considers the defendant's conduct in light of what the defendant actually knows or should have reasonably known, experienced, or perceived.

-In addition to the defendant's actual knowledge, a jury also considers knowledge that should be common to everyone in a particular community.
-Accordingly, the defendant in the example above would be charged with knowing that a bag of grain could injure a child, as well as with knowing the natural propensities of children.
+A jury also considers knowledge that should be common to everyone in a particular community.
+Accordingly, the defendant in the example above would be responsible for knowing that a bag of grain could injure a child.
+They would also be responsible for knowing the natural propensities of children.